Realtime Market Data (WebSocket)¶

 Stream Interval Control¶

 Users can control the update frequency of WebSocket streams by subscribing to a stream interval.
-This helps balance latency, bandwidth usage, and subscription limits.

 Set Stream Interval¶